joel-klemens/OnlyCats/README.md

 -   Use some sort of API documentation generation tool to fully document the API
 -   Given more requirements fully flesh out a CRUD API revolving around feline information
+-   Front end for a user to test different API calls and view the responses